astutespruce/sarp-connectivity/README.md

 To develop this application, you need Python 3.6+ and NodeJS 8.9+

-`pipenv` and `yarn` are used as the package managers for those languages.
+`pipenv` and `npm` are used as the package managers for those languages.

 ### mbtileserver